View Printable PDF Version |

 Stewart DR, Overstreet JW, Nakajima ST, Lasley BL.

-Enhanced ovarian steroid secretion before implantation in early human pregnancy.
+Enhanced ovarian steroid secretion before implantation in early human

 J Clin Endocrinol Metab.